 - July 15th 2018 — Final programme, data sets and exercises published;

-The registrations fees are expected to be about 420 EUR (invoice will be sent after registrations).
-Registration fees cover costs of using facilities, lunch and coffee breaks and costs of travel and accommodation for lecturers.
-Participants from ODA countries (employed by an organization or company in ODA-listed country) and full-time students typically receive a subsidized price of 290 EUR for the registration costs.
+The registrations fees for this Summer School are 590 EUR (see also the payment and refunding policy).
+Registration fees cover costs of using facilities, lunch and coffee breaks, administration costs, local travel costs, and costs of travel and accommodation for lecturers.
+Participants from ODA countries (employed by an organization or company in ODA-listed country) and full-time students typically receive a subsidized price of 380 EUR for the registration costs.
 GEOSTAT makes no profit.
 All lecturers are volunteers.
 None of the lecturers receives any honorarium payment or is contracted by the local organizers.

 Institute of Botany of the CAS | Zámek 1, Průhonice 252 43, Czech Republic